- About Us

 - Updates & News

-Join us for a friendly rivalry between nations!
-Last year the Danes won the Cup by a small margin and the Swedes are up for evening the score.
+This is an opportunity to join us for a friendly rivalry between nations.
+Last year the Danes won the Cup by a small margin and the Swedes are up for evening the score!
+Hope to see you there.

 The funds raised go to support the activities and programs in the participating Chambers.